 3. Plant your hen and chicks succulents

 When you’re ready to plant your hens and chicks, gently squeeze the pot before removing them.
-Likely, the plants will come out with a lot of soil attached to the roots.
+Likely, the succulent will come out with a lot of soil attached to the roots.
 You should loosen the root ball slightly before planting.

 If you like, you can also remove all of the old soil.
 I recommend this if your new soil is much different from the old.

-The easiest way I’ve found to remove all the soil without hurting the plant or its roots is to use the jet setting on your hose attachment.
+The easiest way I’ve found to remove all the soil without hurting the succulent or its roots is to use the jet setting on your hose attachment.
 It seems like it’d be too harsh, but I’ve never had it tear roots.

 It can remove fragile leaves, especially tiny ones, but that’s not a concern for Sempervivum, as their leaves tend to be firm and strong.
 You can avoid spraying the leaves if you’re worried, though.